 The working of a Cyberknife treatment is primarily performed in two ways.
-The insertion of light-weight deliver equipment is made on a multi-jointed robotic arm in the first approach.
-This is done for reaching to the tumor in any body part.
-Image guidance system is used in the second approach that helps the Cyberknife system to allocate and track the tumor.
+The insertion of lightweight delivery equipment is made on a multi-jointed robotic arm in the first approach.
+This is done for reaching the tumor in any body part.
+The image guidance system is used in the second approach that helps the Cyberknife system to allocate and track the tumor.

 Robotics and image guidance is used for maintaining an accurate precision and this treatment is specifically useful for those tumors that are near to significant structures.
 Lesions and tumors can be treated through numerous angles without involving any treatment interruption or clinician intervention.

 Radiation therapy, surgery or chemotherapy are some of the traditional therapies that are used in combination with Cyberknife stereotactic radiosurgery.
 Following are the circumstances that require Cyberknife system –